dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

   `hello_world.dart`, a library file with a simple calculate() method.

-packages
+.packages, packages
-: Contains code for the packages that your app uses.
+: Tells the Dart tools where to get the packages that your app uses.
+These files are created by the `pub get` command.
-  This code is fetched by the `pub get` command.
+  You can ignore these.

 Double-clicking any filename displays the contents of that file in the pane to the right.